 Planning a wedding is one of the most stressful life experiences a couple will go through.
-It’s a huge event for you both, and as you get closer to the big day, the pressure of planning every last little thing can start to mount.
-So we’ve put together some tips to help you deal with wedding day anxiety – follow these and you’re bound to be totally zen on the day.
+At the moment, the added complications surrounding the Coronavirus (Covid-19) pandemic are making it especially difficult.
+So we’ve put together some tips to help you deal with wedding day anxiety – follow these and you’ll not only survive the wedding planning craziness but come through it stronger than ever.
 Here’s our advice for dealing with wedding planning stress:

 Have some wedding-free time